-If you didn’t already know, the General Data Protection Regulation (GDPR) is set to come into effect May 2018, and it is one of the most far-reaching pieces of legislation to ever hit the modern digital age.
+If you didn’t already know, the General Data Protection Regulation (GDPR) comes into effect May 2018, and it is one of the most far-reaching pieces of legislation to ever hit the modern digital age.
 The good news is that this regulation was created to protect the rights of individual people and it is a huge step forward in terms of giving people more insight and control into the personal data that organizations collect and track.
 However, this regulation has large implications for any organizations that plan on doing business with European citizens.

 Let’s talk about what the GDPR entails.
 The regulation was created and enacted by the European Union.
 While this may lead some to falsely believe that the regulation only affects European organizations, the legislation was built with “increased territorial scope” in mind.
 What it specifically states is that any organisation that interacts with European Union citizens must abide by the GDPR’s requirements.
 The purpose of the GDPR is to define a set of rights for EU citizens rather than a set of requirements for EU organizations.
 This means that any business that plans on collecting personal information about an EU citizen must also implement a system that allows those citizens to gain some measure of control over that information.

 The GDPR states that EU citizens have several rights regarding their personal data: